AskMeAgain/Event-Meshinery/README.md

         }
     }

+#### ParallelProcessor

+This Framework allows you to run processors in parallel, by defining multiple Tasks or **by using the ParallelProcessor:**

+    var task = MeshineryTask.<String, TestContext>builder()
+        .read(KEY, executor)
+        .inputSource(inputSource)
+        .defaultOutputSource(outputSource)
+        .process(ParallelProcessor.<TestContext>builder()
+            .parallel(new TestContextProcessor(3)) #will run in parallel
+            .parallel(new TestContextProcessor(3)) #will run in parallel
+            .combine(this::getCombine)) #this method will combine the results .write(KEY); //write the result to the outputSource

+### FluidProcessor

+A FluidProcessor is a combination of multiple processors with **different input and output types/context definition**.
+The only condition is that the input of the first processor and the output of the last processor are the same, so this processor can be used instead of another one:

+    var task = MeshineryTask.<String, TestContext>builder()
+        [..]
+        .process(ListProcessor.<TestContext>builder() //this processor has input TestContext and output TestContext, but the intermediate steps are different
+            .process(new ToTestContext2Processor(1)) //input is TestContext, output is TestContext2
+            .process(new ToTestContextProcessor(2))) //input is TextContext2, output is TestContext
+        .write("");

+### A complex example of a MeshineryTask

+    //this will run on a Kafka Statestore var executor = Executors.newFixedThreadPool(3); //the processors will run on 3 Threads var inputSource = new KafkaInputSource();

+    var task = MeshineryTask.<String, TestContext>builder()
+        .read("Test", executor) //read from KafkaTopic "Test"
+        .inputSource(inputSource) //our Kafka Input source
+        .defaultOutputSource(outputSource) //our defaultOutputSource
+        .process(ParallelProcessor.<TestContext>builder() //run all these in parallel
+            .parallel(ListProcessor.<TestContext>builder() //this one needs to do some more work .process(new ToTestContext2Processor(1))
+                .process(new ToTestContextProcessor(2)))
+            .parallel(new TestContextProcessor(30))
+            .parallel(new TestContextProcessor(30))
+            .parallel(new TestContextProcessor(30))
+            .combine(this::getCombine)) //we gather all the 4 Results and aggregate them .write("TestOutputTopic"); //we write the result to KafkaTopic "TestOutputTopic"

-### Execution
+### RoundRobinScheduler

-The execution of all Tasks is done by providing a list of tasks to a MeshineryScheduler (currently only RoundRobinScheduler) and calling start.
+The execution of all Tasks is done by providing a list of tasks to a MeshineryScheduler (currently only RoundRobinScheduler).

-    var isBatchJob = false;
+    var scheduler = RoundRobinScheduler.builder()
-    new MeshineryWorker<>(List.of(meshineryTask), isBatchJob).start(atomicBoolean);
+        .isBatchJob(true) //if the inputsource returns nothing, then the scheduler will shutdown itself gracefully .tasks(List.of(task1, task2)) //all these tasks are gathered together .task(task3) //all these tasks are gathered together .build(); //this will start the scheduling

+    scheduler.gracefulShutdown(); //this shutdowns the processor

 #### Execution Mode: BatchJob

 There are 2 execution modes: BatchJob and Continuous.
 The BatchJob will run all tasks.
-If a single iteration of all tasks doesnt yield **any** result, the application will shutdown itself by calling shutdown() internally.
+If a single iteration of an inputsource doesnt yield **any** new result, the application will shutdown itself gracefully.

 #### Execution Mode: Continuous (isBatchJob = false)

-This mode just means that the application will run until it is stopped.
+This mode just means that the application will run until it is stopped gracefully via .shutdownGracefully()

-#### Stopping the application

-The application will only stop if:

-1. its a batchjob execution and there is no work,
-2. the shutdown() method of the scheduler is called.
+### Source

+There are Input and OutputSources.
+InputSources provide the data which gets passed to processors.
+OutputSources write the data to a state store and trigger a new event.

+There can only be a single InputSource for a MeshineryTask, but there can be multiple OutputSources.

+A Source describes a connection to a statestore.
+Most of the time, you only need to define a single source per Statestore, as the Source knows where to look/write to by the provided key.

+#### Mysql Source

+A Key provided to a mysql source correspondes to a different value in a column.
+A mysqlsource handles a single Table.

+**Example:**

+a MeshineryTask reads with key "InputKey".
+This results in a sql query:

+    SELECT * FROM <TABLE> WHERE processed != 0 AND state = 'InputKey';

+a MeshineryTasks writes with key "OutputKey".
+This results in a sql query:

+    INSERT INTO <TABLE> (data, processed, state) VALUES ("testdata", 0, "OutputKey");

+#### Kafka Source

+A Key provided to a kafka source correspondes to a different kafka topic A source is connected to a broker.

+#### Memory Source

+A key describes a specific list in a dictionary.